VirusFriendly/SSHapendoes/README.md

 This "CatchAll" gecos field will indicate to the CatchAll PAM module that it's a spoofed account, and log the attempt along with the password used.

-The CatchAll PAM module will also log attempts for accounts with no password hash.
+The CatchAll PAM module will also log attempts for accounts with no password hash (as determined by NSSwitch).

 For example, these accounts have no password hashes: